nosvagor/vagari/README.md

 proudly display and share _vagari_, resulting in a positive feedback loop of _meaning_ via the injection of _new ideas_, provided by _new users_.

-### Complexity
+### Embracing Complexity

 > i.e., a dance involving [computational
 > irreducibly](https://youtu.be/mfW7pvlrzyM),
 > [information](https://youtu.be/v68zYyaEmEA?t=485), and
 > [chaos](https://github.com/nosvagor/vagari#chaos-is-not-chaotic).

-Particularly, _vagari_'s philosophy is obsessed with complex systems.
+Particularly, _vagari_'s philosophy is obsessed with dealing with _complex_ systems.
 Because of this, the embrace of chaos is at the core of the design philosophy. _vagari_ is not looking for _the answer_&mdash;_vagari_ is looking for **an answer**;
 always open to a new answer, or a new way of approaching problems.